JamesR-J/Right-Whale-Call-Detection/README.md

 improve the model for further performance try it for other whale call datasets, thers a minke one to look at

+as my first project i leavees a lot to be desired but was a good step in beginning to understand how to use tensorflow and other things

 ## Usage
 1) Either download the Kaggle Dataset and use data_processing.py to convert the .aiff files into .wav.
 Or download the compressed data folder and use that.